mike98465/cvlab-prac-project/README.md

 *   use deeper one & adjust model structure
 *   higher resolution image

-1.Select epoch length (train longer)
+Select epoch length (train longer)
 -------------------------------------------------------------------------

 I've tried epoch length with 20, 25, 30, 35, 40.
 I found that 35 is better, and if I train model for 40 epoch, its mse behaved unstable and didn't decrease anymore. ( with lr = 1e-4)

-2.Test with different type of loss function
+Test with different type of loss function
 -------------------------------------------------------------------------

 I've tried MSE, BCE, BCEWithLogitsLoss, SmoothL1Loss function before, but their performance were all worse than the L1Loss.
 Hence, I didn't modify this part of the orginal code.

-3.Lr decay or lower lr
+Lr decay or lower lr
 -------------------------------------------------------------------------

 lr decay: